 - have been penalized for any misdemeanors such as speeding or drink-driving

 Car insurance companies in the Netherlands

-Search our business directory for the Netherlands for more information on individual companies.
+You can compare Dutch car insurance policies quickly and efficiently using comparison websites like Independer, and United Consumers.
+Search our business directory for the Netherlands for more information on individual insurance companies and comparison websites.

 Choosing car insurance in the Netherlands